 Protecting water sources and minimizing impacts on water sources were expressed as priorities by many Indigenous engagement participants.
 The recommendation that no facility or disposal site be located near water sources was a common theme.
-Some participants expressed feeling reassured hearing that the facilities such as the Deep Geological Repository (DGR) would be placed below the ground water level.
+Some participants expressed feeling reassured hearing that the facilities such as the deep geological repository for used nuclear fuel would be placed below the ground water level.